gustavoalbert-smps/laravel-base/README.md

 ]);
 ```

 Above we have an example of creating a group with a permission that belongs to this group.
-If necessary, you can create another group and enter the 'parent_id' field of the Model **Group**, making it become a subgroup.
+If necessary, you can create another group and enter the `parent_id` field of the Model **Group**, making it become a subgroup:

 ```
 $admins = Group::firstOrCreate([